 TumTum River Off-Channel Alcoves & Riparian Planting

 This project aimed to address both summer and winter habitat limitations for cutthroat trout.
 Between 2010 and 2013, partnering with four private landowners, the Council planted a total of 8.7 acres of riparian trees and shrubs along 1.25 miles of the river to provide shade to reduce summer stream temperatures.
-An additional 4 acres will be planted in 2015-16.
+An additional 4 acres were planted in 2015-2016.